Sawyer-Powell/product-ingestion-demo/README.md

     Authoritative Python representations of the tables in the database are available in `app/db.py`, which differ from the `Pydantic` representation of the openfoodfacts product data available in `app/ingest.py`.
-If the system needs to support new datasets, that new dataset can be forced into compliance with the database representation, or minor modifications can be made to the db schema.
+If the system needs to support new datasets, that new dataset can be made compliant with the database representation.

 2. Type safety